-The Victoria Symphony launches its first Symphony Splash in celebration of its 50th Anniversary.
+The Victoria Symphony launched its first Symphony Splash in celebration of its 50th Anniversary.
 Thousands of people showed up at the Inner Harbour to watch the orchestra play on a barge moored off shore.
 And they have been coming ever since, in greater and greater numbers.

 The following year donation barrels were set up and staffed by volunteers.
-In 1992 organizers arranged for a larger barge and a better sound system and, by 1993, concrete pilings were installed in the harbour to provide permament moorage for the Splash barge.
+In 1992 organizers arranged for a larger barge and a better sound system and, by 1993, concrete pilings were installed in the harbour to provide permanent moorage for the Splash barge.

 Splash is now one of the largest annual symphony events in North America.
 The event attracts up to 40,000 Victoria residents and visitors, and over 400 volunteers contribute to its goal of brining the symphony to the people.

-Each year a young soloist is chosen to perform with the Victoria Symphony, a tradition that began in 1994 and to this day is supported by the Keslie and Murray Glazier Young Musicians Fund.
+Each year a young soloist is chosen to perform with the Victoria Symphony, a tradition that began in 1994 and to this day is supported by the Leslie and Murray Glazier Young Musicians Fund.

 2014 marks the 25th anniversary of this great community event.
 Throughout the years, the event has continued to grow and improve.
-There have been a myriad of sensational acts, countless successes and overwhelmong support from the generous community of Victoria.
+There have been a myriad of sensational acts, countless successes and overwhelming support from the generous community of Victoria.